leonardopaiva/pucrio-mvp-des-fs-basico-app/README.md

-# Meu Front

-Este pequeno projeto faz parte do material diático da Disciplina **Desenvolvimento Full Stack Básico**

-O objetivo aqui é ilutsrar o conteúdo apresentado na terceira aula.
+# MVP - Puc Rio - Full stack development Basic

+This is the first MVP of the Full Stack Development Postgraduate Program at PUCRS University, Rio de Janeiro.

 ---
-## Como executar

-Basta fazer o download do projeto e abrir o arquivo index.html no seu browser.
+## How to Run

+Simply download the project and open the index.html file in your browser.

 ## About Project